Meth can be injected. This is a very dangerous practice.

 While certain practices, such as using new needles every time, can mitigate harm, there is no safe way to inject meth.

-According to a 2016 National Survey on Drug Use and Health (NSUDH) survey, approximately 667,000 American adults were considered to be current users of illicit methamphetamine or meth.
-Approximately 684,000 people in the United States battled meth addiction in 2016.
+According to a 2016 National Survey on Drug Use and Health survey, about 667,000 American adults were considered to be current users of illicit methamphetamine or meth.
+About 684,000 people in the United States battled meth addiction in 2016.

 Meth is a potent and powerful synthetic stimulant drug that does have some medicinal uses as an AHDH and obesity medication.
 Most meth use involves illicit meth created in a clandestine laboratory.